BDC Hamburger Icon

 Misrepresentation

-Misrepresentation is when the professional makes a false statement of a material fact that affects the client’s decision when agreeing to a contract.
+Misrepresentation is when a business professional makes a false statement of a material fact that affects the client’s decision when agreeing to a contract.
 If the client discovers the misrepresentation, the contract can be declared void and the client can seek damages.
 For example, a business consultant could be charged with misrepresenting themselves to a client by stating they have experience in an industry when, in reality, they do not.

 There are three types of misrepresentation:

-• Innocent misrepresentation occurs when the person making a false statement of material fact was not aware that the statement was untrue.
+• Innocent misrepresentation occurs when the person making a false statement of material fact was not aware the statement was untrue.

-• Fraudulent misrepresentation occurs when the person knew the statement was false when they made the statement, or they recklessly made the statement to get the other person to enter a contract.
+• Fraudulent misrepresentation occurs when the person knew the statement was false when they made the statement or they made the statement recklessly to get the other person to enter a contract.

 Exclusions

-Errors and omissions insurance does not cover the following:
+E&O insurance does not cover the following:

 • Illegal acts